How to Make Money As A Travel Photographer

 2. Writing / blogging

 The World Ahead Of Us² is my photography and writing business card.
 People read what I write about our travels and my photography and they ask me if I could write for them.
-A blog is perfect to start writing about what you love and it will get you opportunities to make money.
+A blog is perfect to start writing about what you love and it will get you opportunities to make money with photography.
 I've written for Digital-Photography-School.com and recently, I started writing for ExpertPhotography.com.

 3. Selling your photos online